benjystanton/benjystanton.github.io/_posts/2019-02-23-how-to-be-a-more-resilient-service-designer.md

 - It doesn’t have to be another service designer (someone with similar agile, user-centred, silo busting mindset)
 - Share the load of firefighting

-<blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">Find a buddy.
+<blockquote><p>Find a buddy.
 Don’t say “yes” to the work if you don’t/won’t have one.
-You need someone who “gets it” (awful phrase I know), is working in the same context, who you can chew the fat and - yes - vent with</p>&mdash; Sophie Dennis (@sophiedennis) <a href="https://twitter.com/sophiedennis/status/1096100855718256640?ref_src=twsrc%5Etfw">February 14, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+You need someone who “gets it” (awful phrase I know), is working in the same context, who you can chew the fat and - yes - vent with</p>&mdash; Sophie Dennis (@sophiedennis) <a href="https://twitter.com/sophiedennis/status/1096100855718256640?ref_src=twsrc%5Etfw">February 14, 2019</a></blockquote>

 ## Talk to others outside of work
 - Talk it over with people who aren't involved